BrunoReX/jSearchmonkey/README.md

 * Filename are restored after start up
 * Containing are restored after start up
 * Changes to the column number will reset the table column width + positions
+* The icon column header is shown in the context menu (but not in the results table)

 ##Known
 * In summary, the most recent file is not the most recent.